EWC Logo

 Based on real examples, they illustrate common challenges and pitfalls that can lead to a fitness to practise hearing.
 By highlighting these scenarios, we aim to offer valuable learning points to help you uphold the highest standards in your profession and safeguard your registration.

-In this case study, we look at an example of where a registrant was prohibited following a proven case of unacceptable professional conduct in relation to their inappropriate behaviour towards learners.
+In this case study, we look at an example of where a registrant received a reprimand following a conviction for a relevant offence.

 Summary of the case